tjai89/calculator_project/text.md

 	rake hcm4all:variables

-It will generate a default config/application.yml Put your postgres PG_USER and PG_PASSWORD fields as key-value.
+It will generate a default config/application.yml Put your postgres user PG_USER and PG_PASSWORD fields as key-value.
 For example:

 	PG_USER: hcm4all_dev
 	PG_PASSWORD: xinuge80